Friday, May 11, 2018

 If you anticipate graduating in May 2018, you should have completed the online graduation application, to ensure an audit was completed before mid-semester courses began.
 You are only considered a May graduate if you are completing all of your course requirements at the end of the spring semester.

 If you anticipated graduating in December 2017 and did not graduate, you should have resubmitted the online application.
 If you are completing your course requirements in the summer term and are therefore an August graduate, you will be notified at a later date to apply for graduation.
-However, if you plan on participating in the ceremony, you must RSVP.

 2018 Commencement Speaker: Nzinga Shaw